shullmb/google-homepage/README.md

-#The Odin Project: Assignment 1 - Deconstruct Google Homepage and Build From Scratch
+#The Odin Project: Assignment 1
+##Deconstruct Google Homepage and Build From Scratch